MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/install/standard-usb-identifiers.md

 - *p(2)* is the protocol code.

-The device class code, subclass code, and protocol code are determined by the *bInterfaceClass, bInterfaceSubClass, and bInterfaceProtocol* fields of the [interface descriptor](../ddi/usbspec/ns-usbspec-_usb_interface_descriptor), respectively.
+The device class code, subclass code, and protocol code are determined by the *bInterfaceClass*, *bInterfaceSubClass*, and *bInterfaceProtocol* fields of the [interface descriptor](../ddi/usbspec/ns-usbspec-_usb_interface_descriptor), respectively.
 These are 2-digit hexadecimal numbers.